InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 BETA.md

 ## Dates and Times <a name="datesandtimes"></a>

-All dates/times must be specified in the format of ISO 8601 ([using the profile defined by W3C](https://www.w3.org/TR/NOTE-datetime)).
-More specifically, dates/times must be expressed as complete date plus hours, minutes and seconds, and must always be expressed in UTC.
-Values should always be rounded **down** to the nearest second to so that when queries are made using a filter, ads are not missed due to rounding.
+All dates/times must be specified in the format of millis since Unix epoch (January 1, 1970 00:00:00 UTC).
+If an implementer internally uses a more precise timestamp, values should always be rounded **down** to the nearest millisecond to so that when queries are made using a filter, ads are not missed due to rounding.

 # Endpoints <a name="endpoints"></a>